How to Handle a Home Invasion

 Find out if you’re getting ripped off on your car insurance in less than two minutes.

 No long forms · No spam · No fees

-If an intruder enters your home without warning, you might have little time to react.
+You’ll have little time to react if someone breaks into your house.
 Taking the steps to prepare for a home intruder and other emergency situations can help you feel less overwhelmed by the shock of the event.

 Step 1: Call the police.
 If you hear someone break into your home, night or day, you should call 911 immediately.
 Describe to the dispatcher what you heard and where you are within your home.
 If you saw the intruders, offer a description.

 Step 2: Find a safe room to hide or leave your home if possible.
 As you are contacting the police, find a safe place within your home away from the intruder.
 You should choose a room with a functional lock and barricade the door.